mac-comp127-s26/project-anna-bowen-apiu/README.md

 **Software**

-The software required to run this project is Visual Studio Code (version 25 or later recommended).
+The software required to run this project is Visual Studio Code (version 1.108.2 or later recommended) and Java (version 25.0.1 or later recommended).

 *To access the code:*

-1.Go to the project repository on [GitHub](https://github.com/mac-comp127-s26/project-anna-bowen-apiu)
+1. Go to the project repository on [GitHub](https://github.com/mac-comp127-s26/project-anna-bowen-apiu)

-2.Click the Code button on the repository page.
+2. Click the Code button on the repository page.

-3.Clone the project either using GitHub Desktop or through the terminal using Git commands:
+3. Clone the project either using GitHub Desktop or through the terminal using Git commands:

-4.Open the cloned project folder in Visual Studio Code.
+4. Open the cloned project folder in Visual Studio Code.

-5.Run the project from the terminal or using the appropriate run option in Visual Studio Code.
+5. Run the project from the terminal or using the appropriate run option in Visual Studio Code.

 **This is how the expected output should look like**